Powder Rooms That Wow

 Furniture and Fixtures

 At the minimum, a powder room will need a toilet and a sink, and you should consider them design elements in their own right.
 Even the humble commode can now be purchased with almost as many features as some cars.
 A quick wander down to the plumbing supply store will open your eyes to an array of features: one-piece construction, “comfort height,” low-flow flushing and more.
 While you are there, have a look at the second necessity: sinks.
 The sink itself can be designed in several ways depending on your taste and space: the basin, the fixtures, and the vanity or pedestal are all design elements.
 The basin itself can be crafted to sit on top of a base, dropped inside, or mounted under the countertop.
+If you need help installing your plumbing fixtures, you may hire professional plumbers.

 Speaking of countertops, the powder room is a fun place to try countertop materials that you love such as marble, or recycled glass, or even poured concrete, without the fear that they may not stand up to the wear and tear of say, a kitchen or family bath.
 Often, a piece of furniture such as an antique wooden chest, desk or cabinet can be customized to a unique sink base, and will give the room a special heirloom feel.
 This look is also frequently mimicked by ingenious cabinetry designers and can be purchased ready-made.
 If replacing the toilet, sink or vanity is not in the budget, consider just painting the existing vanity and replacing the countertop material and fixtures.
 Often this facelift is enough to make the whole room feel brand new.
+If any part of your plumbing system breaks while updating your powder room, you may contact an emergency plumbing service for an immediate response.

 Walls and Flooring